Nepenthes northiana: Description

 Nepenthes northiana is a climbing plant.
 The stem may attain a length of 10 m and is up to 15 mm in diameter.
 Internodes are up to 25 cm long and cylindrical to triangular in cross section.

 The leaves of this species are chartaceous and sessile to sub-petiolate.
 The lamina is oblong-obovate in shape and up to 40 cm long by 10 cm wide.
 It has an acute apex and is gradually attenuate towards the base.
 The base is semi-amplexicaul and decurrent into a pair of wings.
 Up to 4 longitudinal veins are present on either side of the midrib.
 Pinnate veins are indistinct.
 Between 30 and 60 nectar glands are present on the lower surface of the lamina.
 Tendrils are up to 100 cm long.

 Rosette and lower pitchers are generally ovoid, sometimes being slightly cylindrical in the upper part.
 They are some of the largest in the genus, reaching 40 cm in height and 15 cm in width.
 Exceptionally large pitchers can hold more than a quart (946 ml) of fluid.
 A pair of fringed wings (≤15 mm) runs down the front of the pitcher.
 The waxy zone of the inner surface is reduced.
 The pitcher mouth is ovate, slightly raised towards the rear, and has an oblique insertion.
-The impressive peristome of this species is greatly expanded at the sides (≤25 mm wide) and often has undulate margins.
+The peristome of this species is greatly expanded at the sides (≤25 mm wide) and often has undulate margins.
 Its inner edge is lined with short but distinct teeth.
 The lid or operculum is ovate to oblong in shape, lacks appendages, and has an acute apex.
 An unbranched spur (≤20 mm long) is inserted near the base of the lid.
 Upper pitchers are similar to their lower counterparts but differ in being infundibular throughout.
 The wings are often retained in aerial pitchers, although they may be reduced to ribs.

 Nepenthes northiana has a racemose inflorescence.
 The peduncle is up to 60 cm long, while the rachis is up to 40 cm long, although male inflorescences are generally shorter.
 Partial peduncles are mostly two-flowered and reach 50 mm in length.
 The seeds of N. northiana are quite atypical of the genus in that they have short appendages, a large embryo, and are unusually woody in texture.
 Their structure prevents them from being carried great distances by wind.
 A study of 120 pollen samples taken from a herbarium specimen (J.H.Adam 2378, collected at an altitude of 30 m) found the mean pollen diameter to be 29.8 μm (SE = 0.4; CV = 6.0%).

 The species lacks a distinct indumentum, as all parts of the plant are virtually glabrous.
 The stem and leaves are light green.
 The pitchers are greenish-white in colour with numerous red blotches.
 The peristome is white to red with darker stripes.